 Eco Tourism saving Mountain Gorillas in Africa

 Efforts to save mountain gorillas in Africa have been through challenging series looking back at the past forty years since gorilla conservation efforts started.
-With the introduction of gorilla safaris in Africa, Mountain gorillas in Africa can be traced in the Virunga volcano region of Eastern side of Africa, which is historically a region known for its series of incursions by rebel militias creating a very insecure atmosphere for the local people as well park rangers, who at least knew safe places to walk without fear of falling into traps and avoid land mine.
+With the introduction of gorilla tours in Africa, Mountain gorillas in Africa can be traced in the Virunga volcano region of Eastern side of Africa, which is historically a region known for its series of incursions by rebel militias creating a very insecure atmosphere for the local people as well park rangers, who at least knew safe places to walk without fear of falling into traps and avoid land mine.
 The gorillas of course are wild animals that freely move around the jungle in search for foliage and bamboo for eating and end up falling into traps set my rebels.

 The population of mountain gorillas was being threatened to extinction by the 1970’s with a number of factors hindering the live hood of these great apes.
 Apart from insecurities, there are a number of factors, had to be addressed in order to save the gorilla population.